 For the remaining cases, the perpetuity of approval has been provided until the commissioner withdraws the exemption.
 Therefore, there is no need for periodical renewal under present law.

-Finance Act 2017 amended section 80G so as to provide that no deduction shall be allowed under the section 80G in respect of donation of any sum exceeding Rs.
+Under section 80G so as to provide that no deduction shall be allowed under the section 80G in respect of donation of any sum exceeding Rs.
 2000/- unless such some is paid by any mode other than cash.
-Earlier this limit was 10,000/-.
-However, government has taken this step in order to provide cash less economy and transparency.
+Government has taken this step in order to provide cash less economy and transparency.

 (Submitted by – Tarun Kumar (B.Com, ACA) Mobile: +91-888-282-8112- Email-ID: email@example.com)